Louisiana Correctional Institute for Women

 2. Maintain accreditation with the American Correctional Association (ACA).

 3. Ensure provision of basic services to the offender population by maintaining sufficient and appropriate facilities, adequate medical and mental health services, ample pastoral care services, food services that meet basic dietary requirements and clothing conducive to the climate.
 Provide special accommodations to offenders when warranted.
+Ensure offenders receive continuity of care in all areas.

 4. Enhance consistency in medical, mental health and security operations through internal review of programs, processes and procedures.